-We set out to answer these questions by engaging with 2,700 consumers across the United States, representing all demographic segments.
+We set out to answer this question by engaging with 2,700 consumers across the United States, ensuring the sample represented all demographic segments.

-Surprisingly, it was revealed that in fact 88% of respondents consider themselves loyal customers to a company/brand that has “won them for life.”
-These included everything from electronics brands to food brands, and all types of brands in between, big brands to small brands.
-It was definitively shown that brand loyalty is alive and well.
+Surprisingly, it was revealed that in fact, 88% of respondents consider themselves loyal customers to a company/brand that has “won them for life.”
+These included everything from electronics brands to food brands, and all types of brands in between, big or small.
+This just goes to show that brand loyalty is alive and well after all.

-The next, and arguably the most important question, was why?
-What did these companies do exceptionally well that got consumers to proclaim their allegiance?
-We were told that it was actually product quality and customer service that were the leading indicators for customer loyalty.
+The next, and arguably the most important question was why?
+What did these companies do so exceptionally well that consumers felt the need to proclaim their allegiance?
+We were told that it was product quality and customer service that were the leading indicators for customer loyalty.
 Over 40% of consumers said that product quality and customer service are what drives their loyalty to a company.

 We also asked respondents about hypothetical deterrents that would stop them from purchasing again.
-It should be no surprise that more than 40% of consumers told us that it would be poor product quality, consumer service, and a bad shopping experience that would drive them away.
-These trends held true across age groups and ethnicities.
+It should be no surprise that more than 40% of consumers told us that it would be poor product quality, consumer service, and a bad shopping experience that would drive them away from a brand.
+These trends held true across all age groups and ethnicities.

-While clicks and shares are indicative signs of consumer psychology, companies can’t solely rely on them to understand what drives consumers to stay loyal to their brand.
+While online clicks and shares are indicative of consumer psychology, companies can’t solely rely on them to understand what drives consumers to stay loyal to their brand.
 Our findings point to the fact that price discounts and sales are not a sustainable strategy for growth.
 However, understanding what drives your consumers to maintain love for your brand is.

-If you are an established brand, hopefully you are leveraging what is known as processing fluency.
-When consumers mentally associate your brand and products with quality and good service they are more likely to buy going forward, aka be loyal customers.
-An advantage built up over time leads to easy decision making for a customer.
-But this is only established with an on-going and holistic understanding of your customers’ psychology and behavior.
+If you are an established brand, hopefully you’re already leveraging processing fluency so that consumers mentally associate your brand and products with good quality and service.
+This in turn means they are more likely to buy from you going forward.
+As loyalty builds for a consumer over time, it gives you a large advantage over your competitors.
+But this is only established with an on-going and holistic understanding of your customers' psychology.